 The Dripped On The Road October 2019 Program featured resident artists Valeriya Volkova (Philadelphia, PA) and Caitlin McDonagh (Montreal, Canada).
-The program was a three week epic, where it visited three cities, while camping at 4 different state parks in Virginia and Pennsylvania.
+The program was a three week epic that it visited three cities and camped in 4 state parks in Virginia and Pennsylvania.
 The program began in Brooklyn, NY and travelled to the Talking Walls Festival in Charlotte, NC.

 Dripped on the Road also hosted two artist talks in Charlotte for the festival and in Bethlehem for Lehigh University.